← Home

 Image

-Based on my research, I improved the messages component to allow viewers to view their recently sent announcements.
+I improved the messages component to allow users to view their recently sent announcements.
 I also added a component that integrates with the user's calendar so they can see upcoming meetings for their day and plan their schedule accordingly.

 Image